-Following are the various variants of Backpropagation:
+The following are the various variants of backpropagation:

-- Mini-batch Gradient Descent – Mini-batch samples are used for calculating gradient and updating parameters (a variant of the Stochastic Gradient Descent approach)
+- Mini-batch Gradient Descent: Mini-batch samples are used for calculating gradient and updating parameters (a variant of the Stochastic Gradient Descent approach)

-Q: What do you know about Autoencoders?
+31. What do you know about Autoencoders?

 A couple of layers are added between the input and the output with the size of each layer smaller than the size pertaining to the input layer.
 An autoencoder receives unlabeled input that is encoded for reconstructing the output.

-Q: Please explain the concept of a Boltzmann Machine.
+32. Please explain the concept of a Boltzmann Machine.